CodeScop/Oge-Mai-Field-Guide/waterquestssummary.md

 - **Location:** Available in Luciola Forest
 - **Quest Path:** (open via Hunt Trail: HuntS2 Stumbling Upon Sheep) • **Growing Improvement** • HuntS3 Growing Your Perception 2/3 • HuntS3 Growing Your Tenacity 3/3 • HuntS3 Growing Your Valor 4/4
+- **Type:** Battle
+- **Requirements:** Defeat 10 Jaihri
+- **Rewards:** 25 Hunter Tokens
+- **Recommendations:** Check out the list of quests Jaihri have to their name - there's quite a few!
+This will dovetail with a lot of quests in the regular game.

 ### Growing Your Perception 2/3 - HuntS3

 - **Location:** Available in Luciola Forest
 - **Quest Path:** (open via Hunt Trail: HuntS2 Stumbling Upon Sheep) • HuntS3 Growing Improvement • **Growing Your Perception 2/3** • HuntS3 Growing Your Tenacity 3/3 • HuntS3 Growing Your Valor 4/4
+- **Type:** Battle
+- **Requirements:** Defeat 5 Castu, 3 Isartu, and 1 Water Rudakai
+- **Rewards:** 25 Hunter Tokens
+- **Recommendations:** A lot here rides on how much you like the monsters, and how much you like the rewards.
+You'll probably want to see whether, as in previous Seasons, this questline culminates in a fifth quest with a nifty wardrobe reward.
+(I'm writing this just as this quest released and the chain is only three quests long; hopefully I remember to update when the answer drops next month.)
+In the meantime, you may want to keep up just to save time later, or you may want to take your time.

 ### Growing Your Tenacity 3/3 - HuntS3

 - **Location:** Available in Luciola Forest
 - **Quest Path:** (open via Hunt Trail: HuntS2 Stumbling Upon Sheep) • HuntS3 Growing Improvement • HuntS3 Growing Your Perception 2/3 • **Growing Your Tenacity 3/3** • HuntS3 Growing Your Valor 4/4
+- **Type:** Battle
+- **Requirements:** Defeat 2 Xyplos
+- **Rewards:** 25 Hunter Tokens
+- **Recommendations:** Same as the previous quest: depends whether it appeals and whether you like the prospect of the end of the questline.

 ### Growing Your Valor 4/4 - HuntS3

 - **Location:** Available in Luciola Forest
 - **Quest Path:** (open via Hunt Trail: HuntS2 Stumbling Upon Sheep) • HuntS3 Growing Improvement • HuntS3 Growing Your Perception 2/3 • HuntS3 Growing Your Tenacity 3/3 • **Growing Your Valor 4/4**
+- **Type:** Battle
+- **Requirements:** Defeat 1 Wyvern
+- **Rewards:** Wardrobe: Fur Ankle Boots https://4thewords.com/media/wardrobe/featured/male/wm&#95;featured&#95;Boots&#95;Ankle&#95;Fur&#95;Black.png
+- **Recommendations:** I'm personally quite fond of Wyverns, so for me this is a no-brainer.
+Given that it's unlocked.
+I don't think I'd rush through the "Growing" line for this.

 ### Growth & Restoration - SacredS

 - **Location:** Raina Sacred Site
 - **Unlocked by:** Raina Expedition Trail: SwampL Twisted Treacherous Trails (2/2)
+- **Type:** Battle, Collection
+- **Requirements:** Defeat 5 Ognimaf and deliver 50 Swamp Moss
+- **Rewards:** 1 River Chest and Wardrobe: Small Gold Crown https://4thewords.com/media/wardrobe/featured/male/wm&#95;733-raina-gold-crown-small-4796-18014.png
+- **Recommendations:** It's small, it's cheap, it gets you a River Chest.
+Go for it!

 ### Growth in Friendship - HuntS3

 - **Location:** Available in Luciola Forest
 - **Unlocked by:** Hunt Trail: HuntS2 Stumbling Upon Sheep
+- **Type:** Battle
+- **Requirements:** Defeat 1 each: Rea & Pira, Yala, Knusha, Vota, Vaktra, Droxa, Begala
+- **Rewards:** 50 Hunter Tokens
+- **Recommendations:** This pairs really well with at least one Surface Camp quest, so keep an eye out for that.
+Just.... don't fight any of these monsters in Riza, because you'll be paying more Resources than you would fighting them in Raina.

 ### Growth Pains - HuntS3

 - **Location:** Available in Luciola Forest
 - **Unlocked by:** Hunt Trail: HuntS2 Stumbling Upon Sheep
+- **Type:** Battle
+- **Requirements:** Defeat:
+  - 3 Osaril
+  - 2 Trainees
+  - 1 Furoxi
+- **Rewards:** 25 Hunter Tokens
+- **Recommendations:** This can dovetail with a few Riza Rivertown quests, but otherwise, no hurries.
+Take at your own pace.

 ### Guard Your Feet - 3PC